-Another benefit is that they can offer a good amount of UV protection while also filtering in natural light – great for protecting other soft furnishings or furniture from fading in the sunlight.
+Another benefit is that they can offer a good amount of UV protection while also filtering natural light – great for preventing other furnishings or furniture from fading in the sunlight.

-Consider whether you want white or coloured curtains, and keep them free from your windowsill to keep them clean.
+Consider whether you want white or colored curtains, and keep them free from your windowsill to keep them clean.

 What are the classic ways to dress country kitchen windows?

-Traditionally, curtains in a country kitchen were used to block out draughts and often appeared at windows of all sizes, along with internal doors.
-These days, they are used for so much more – to add a softness to your scheme, or colour and pattern, and to cover often wonky windows!
+Traditionally, curtains in a country kitchen were used to block out drafts and often appeared at windows of all sizes, along with internal doors.
+These days, they are used for so much more – to add a softness to the room, or color and pattern, and to cover windows that aren’t completely straight.

 ‘If you have several windows in your kitchen, I would recommend trying to include at least one pair of curtains to soften the look and also to absorb sound,’ says Vanessa Arbuthnott.

-‘Too many blinds will create a less cosy feel, especially in the winter when the action of drawing the curtains is enough to make you feel warm!
+‘Too many blinds will create a less cozy feel, especially in the winter when the action of drawing the curtains is enough to make you feel warm.
 I would suggest giving kitchen curtains a cottage pleat or a double pleat heading as well, as they are less formal.